Skip to content

 Is accommodation provided?

 In general, people volunteer at sites close to their homes, so we don’t provide accommodation.
-However, certain places can offer accommodation for full-time volunteers and interns.
+There may be accommodation provided for specific, longer-term roles if required.

 Will I be insured?